lelebus/wcms-onboarding/README.md

 ## Detailed steps
 ### Getting started
+Perform these steps before each new onboarding:

-First, switch to the `main` branch and git pull to ensure that you are up to date with the latest changes:
+ - Switch to the `main` branch and `git pull` to ensure that you are up-to-date with the latest changes:
 ```bash
 git checkout main
 git pull
 ```

-Create a dedicated git branch for the onboarding of each client.
+ - Create a dedicated branch for the onboarding of each client.
 Execute the following command to create and switch to this branch:
 ```bash
 git checkout -b onboarding/<CLIENT_NAME>
 ```

 **IMPORTANT**:
- - Ensure you commit your changes to the onboarding branch after completing each of the subsequent steps.
+ - Commit your changes to `onboarding/<CLIENT_NAME>` after completing each of the subsequent steps.
- - Only merge the onboarding branch into `main` once you have finished all the steps.
+ - Only merge `onboarding/<CLIENT_NAME>` into `main` once you have finished all the steps.
+More details at the end on how to do this in the correct way.

 ### v0-original: Beginning of the onboarding
 This is the original file provided by the client.
  - Create the onboarding folder `onboardings/<CLIENT NAME>`.
  - Put the file provided by the client in the onboarding folder, name it `v0-original` and keep the file extension unchanged.
- - it might be the case that you have multiple files from the client.
-In that case, name them `v0-original-1`, `v0-original-2` etc.
+ - There might be multiple files from the client.
+In that case, name them `v0-original-1.&`, `v0-original-2` etc.
  - Commit your changes:
 ```bash
 git add onboardings/<CLIENT_NAME>/v0-original*